DRFTA/gordon-rookie-reardon/README.md

 # 🏀 Welcome

-This project is dedicated to preserving the basketball career and legacy of **Gordon "Rookie" Reardon**, one of the pioneers of New Zealand basketball and New Zealand Basketball Hall of Famer being a key member of the legendary **1978 Tall Blacks**.
+This project is dedicated to preserving the history, achievements, and enduring legacy of Gordon "Rookie" Reardon—one of the pioneers of New Zealand basketball, a New Zealand Basketball Hall of Fame inductee, and a key member of the legendary 1978 Tall Blacks.

----

 <div align="center">

----

 # 📜 Biography: